natesworksdev/Ryujinx/README.md

 **Features**

- - Audio is partially supported (glitched) on Windows but you need to install the OpenAL Core SDK. https://openal.org/downloads/OpenAL11CoreSDK.zip
+ - Audio is supported on Windows, but you need to install the OpenAL Core SDK. https://openal.org/downloads/OpenAL11CoreSDK.zip

- - Keyboard Input is partially supported:
+ - Keyboard Input is supported:
    - Left Joycon:
 	 - Stick Up = W
 	 - Stick Down = S